-Ursuline College in Pepper Pike, Ohio, boasts a faculty of experts in many fields who are happy to come to your high school (subject to availability) and speak to students about their own paths of intellectual inquiry and career opportunities available to future college graduates.
-To request a presentation at your school by one of these experts, contact email@example.com and provide three preferred dates and times, or use the form below.
+Ursuline College in Pepper Pike, Ohio, boasts a faculty of experts in many fields who are happy to present to your high school students (subject to availability) about their own paths of intellectual inquiry and the career opportunities available to future college graduates.
+Some presenters are available by video conference (Zoom, etc.) only.
+To request a presentation at your school by one of these experts, contact firstname.lastname@example.org and provide three preferred dates and times, or use the form below.

 The Changing Face of Nursing: As the national nursing shortage grows, so does the demand for competent, compassionate professional nurses.
 How has the nursing profession changed in recent years?
 What high school courses best prepare students for nursing school?
-Patricia Sharpnack, DNP, Dean of Ursuline’s Breen School of Nursing and President of the Ohio Board of Nursing, has the answers.
+Patricia Sharpnack, DNP, Dean of Ursuline’s Breen School of Nursing and Health Professions, has the answers.

 21st-Century Poets, 16th-Century Ghetto: Did you know the word "ghetto" originated in Venice, Italy in 1560?
 Learn how the world's first ghetto shaped our understanding of segregated spaces and how contemporary poets have responded.
 English Department Chair Katherine Trostel, PhD. will show how digital mapping projects enhance this study.